 The role of the acid mantle

-It’s especially important to protect the acid mantle around wounds, since the skin’s acidity is necessary for many of the biological interactions in the healing process.
+It’s especially important to protect the acid mantle around wounds since the skin’s acidity is necessary for many of the biological interactions that occur during the healing process.

-Sometimes, a health condition such as diabetes or incontinence can change the acidity of your skin, weakening this buffer.
+Sometimes, a health condition like diabetes or incontinence can change your skin’s acidity, weakening this buffer.
 For people with these conditions, experts

-When your skin barrier isn’t functioning properly, you may be more prone to developing the following skin symptoms and conditions:
+When your skin barrier is not functioning properly, you may be more prone to developing the following skin symptoms and conditions: